mohasarc/WorkGround/README.md

 WorkGround (wg) is a console tool that helps saving the currently open programs and files as a WorkGround and provides the ability to reopen all of them later with only one command.

 # The main cocept explained
 The main motivation for making this tool is to cut down on the time spent reopening programs and files that are usually used togather.
-Also, to make it easier to get back to work after restarting the PC for "updates" or after the "blue death screen".
+Also, to make it easier to get back to work after restarting the PC for updates or after the "blue death screen".

 # Real life example
 Let's take, for example, a CS student, who studies math sometimes and develops c++ apps othertimes.
 So when studying math he would open the WorkGround named MATH102 which opens a calculus book on a pdf reader, professor leonard youtube channel,and the homework website on the browser, and maybe a scientific calculator program as well.
 However, when coding, he would switch to the WorkGround called CODETIME which would open VSCODE and his github page and c++ docs page on the browser and some music on media player.